The Original Windmill Builder

 Vegetables were grown in the fields, and apples, crabapples, pears, and grapes grew around the property.
 Grains were ground into meal at the Spocott Windmill.
 The surrounding woodlots which John had purchased for shipbuilding now provided the lumber for buildings and furniture.
 Often a visitor would stay for a while, and their payment for room and board might be to make a piece of furniture or to help erect a barn.

 But what most remembered about these days at Spocott was the unprecedented hospitality.
 John and Sophie’s children and grandchildren had warranted almost doubling the size of Spocott House, but there was always room for guests.
 Any particular night might have family visiting and often guests from around the Eastern Shore or even from across the Bay.
 John’s son George recounted stories of many nights where the house was overflowing with guests.
 Two or three might be piled into a small bed, and the overflow frequently ended up on the floor.
 George remembered one night where the Governor of Maryland slept on the floor because every bed was taken.
+The large northeast bedroom was often used for community get-togethers and dances.
+When the dance ended, guests would roll out blankets to sleep on the floor.

 Behind much of this incredible hospitality was Adeline Wheatley, wife of Columbus Wheatley, the former slave.
 Aunt Adeline, as she was called, was not only the cook for these frequently large assemblages, but also the house manager.
 While John and Sophie were clearly patriarch and matriarch of the family, Adeline’s role was key, and her advice was highly sought after.

 As described in an excerpt in a book about prominent Marylanders, “Possibly the predominating characteristic of his [John’s] life was the desire to be truly helpful to those around him.
 He was the last in his community to continue the old-fashioned hospitable but expensive method of keeping ‘open house’ throughout the year to which his relatives and friends were at all times welcome.
 It is undoubtedly true that there was no place in Dorchester County where hospitality was so freely, so cordially, and so generously extended as at Spocott.”
+(Genealogical and Memorial, p.
+260)

 The Political Years: